 For any state of polarization of the pump wave, some particular polarization of the Stokes wave will experience maximum gain.
-As a consequence of the large value of the gain required to observe stimulated light scattering $(g{\rm RW}I_LL\simeq 25)$, the light generated by stimulated Rayleigh-wing scattering will have a polarization that is nearly equal to that for which the gain is maximum.
+As a consequence of the large value of the gain required to observe stimulated light scattering ( $g{RW}I_LL \simeq 25$ ), the light generated by stimulated Rayleigh-wing scattering will have a polarization that is nearly equal to that for which the gain is maximum.
 The relation between the laser polarization and the Stokes polarization for which the gain is maximum is illustrated in Table 10.6.3.
-Note that the

-TABLE 10.6.2 Dependence of the gain factor for stimulated Rayleigh-wing scattering in the backward direction on the polarization of the laser and Stokes waves for the cases of linear and circular polarization a generated wave will be nearly, but not exactly, the polarization conjugate (in the sense of vector phase conjugation, as discussed in Section 7.2) of the incident laser wave.
+Note that the generated wave will be nearly, but not exactly, the polarization conjugate (in the sense of vector phase conjugation, as discussed in Section 7.2) of the incident laser wave.
 In particular, the polarization ellipse of the generated wave will be rounder and tilted with respect to that of the laser wave.